-It’s a city that has more than its fair share of charisma, much of it coming from the numerous ancient temples, or “wats,” that still exist there.
+Come to Chiang Mai and you quickly find there’s much to do in the city and surrounding area.
+The city has more than its fair share of charisma, much of it coming from the numerous ancient temples, or “wats,” that still exist there.
 It’s also eminently walkable, allowing you to effortlessly absorb its sights, sounds, and scents at your own pace.

 Today it lures travelers in search of more exotic experiences than found in those traffic-clogged capitals.
 They also find it to be a good stepping-off point for adventure tours in Northern Thailand and nearby Myanmar.

-There’s a lot to do in Chiang Mai and part of the exoticism of Chiang Mai is its plethora of temples, most of which are over 700 years old.
+There’s a lot of things to do in Chiang Mai, thanks in part to its exoticism and plethora of temples, most of which are over 700 years old.
 (In Bangkok the oldest wats are 200).
 More surprising is the fact that they’ve been exceptionally well preserved.

 Scattered across the old city, the space between them is now filled with houses, small hotels, and shops.
 Still, though, the many stupas that rise above the rooftops give the city an exotic look.

 One of the most famous and revered wats is Wat Phra Singh on Ratchadamnoen Road.
 It was the wat in which I saw the monks seated in front of the large Buddha.
-It is home to several highly revered and ancient Buddha images.
+It is home to several ancient and highly revered Buddha images.

 You’ll find the small but interesting Wat Phan On near the center of the old city.
 Wat Phan Tao, built entirely of teak, was formerly a palace.
 I also visited Wat Buppharam, just outside the old town on Tha Pae Road.
 There a monk who blessed me tied a braided string around my wrist for good luck.
 I kept it on for the remainder of my Asian trip.